vawkei/milad-faghihi-frontend-interview-challenge/README.md

 lol!
 None was easy, it's development.
 Developing things aint easy.
 It's kinda like playing a Dark souls game
 # Parting note
 Thanks for the challenge. loved every bit of it.
+# Extra
+Though the time was up, couldn't finishup within the time frame, I still got back to work on the project.
+And now i have completed it, I guess so.
+It took me 2 days extra.
+Thanks again.